ChrisSantosLang/redscience/docs/source/player.rst

 each human player will automatically get a *Persona* in each *Universe* in which they are invited to play.
-Thus, you could establish private scoring among a group of friends by creating a *Persona* with its own private *Universe*, then inviting friends to play it.
+Thus, you could establish private scoring among a group of friends by creating a *Persona* with its own private *Universe*, then inviting friends to play with it.
-However, each friend you invite could invite others, so make sure you all agree upon how the *Universe* is to be used.
+Each human you invite could invite others, so invite only friends who agree about how that *Universe* is to be used.

 .. |playerbutton| image:: releases/images/playerbutton.png
 .. |loginbutton| image:: releases/images/loginbutton.png